Historical names

 French Ultramarine, Ochre, Cerulean, and Vermilions

-Venetian Red and Yellows
+Venetian Red and Yellow

 English Reds